 A direct correlation between isolated measurement data and good sound can not be found.

 You can not locate good sound by competing numbers about the harmonic distortion or extension of the frequency range.

 In digital playback devices today they find arguments such as quantization of bit numbers and sampling frequencies - it means cutting production costs and removing the original music recording.

 The invention of the CD was an epochal event.

-It delivers the sound of the masterbands directly into our own listening room.
+It became possible to transport the quality of the masterbands directly into our own listening room.

 In comparison, the new generation of digital playback devices only offers an increase in the data rate.

 The lifetime of these devices will be short lived.